PT-Akar-Inti-Teknologi/pt-akar-inti-teknologi.github.io/docs/standards/backend/database.md

 In such cases, adding LIMIT 1 to your query can increase performance.
 This way the database engine will stop scanning for records after it finds just 1, instead of going thru the whole table or index
 {: .fs-2 }

-- Split the Big DELETE or INSERT Queries
+- Recommend to split the Big DELETE or INSERT Queries

 If you end up locking your tables for any extended period of time (like 30 seconds or more), on a high traffic web site, you will cause a process and query pileup, which might take a long time to clear or even crash your web server.
 {: .fs-2 }